New Generation of Volume Servers for Cloud Computing

 SeaMicro's response in 2010 was its SM100000 volume server, which the company claims "Uses ¼ the power and takes ¼ the space of today's best in class..."
 The company says its array of 512 1.6 GHz Intel Atom CPUs uses less than 2kW of power.
 The Intel Atom chip is for e-devices, so it is designed to be very power-efficient, which makes it appealing for this kind of application.

 ARM chips are an even more popular e-device engine and are said to account for ~90% of all embedded 32-bit RISC CPUs.
-SmoothStone is a start-up trying to adopt ARM to volume servers.
-It received a $48 million equity infusion from a diverse set of investors, including the investment arm of the government of Abu Dhabi.
+Calxeda (formerly SmoothStone) was a start-up trying to adopt ARM to volume servers.
+The company received a $48 million equity infusion in 2010 from a diverse set of investors, including from the investment agency of the Abu Dhabi government and from ARM itself.
+Three years later, PC World reports that, "Most of Calxeda’s 130 employees will be laid off, except for a skeleton crew that will deal with creditors and figure out how to proceed with the company’s intellectual property."
+The piece goes on to note, "Calxeda’s departure doesn’t mean the end of ARM server chips."

 The opposite of "wimpy" is "brawny".
 SeaMicro announced in January 2012 "its foray into the world of brawny compute with the immediate availability of the industry’s first fabric-based Intel® Xeon® micro server, the SM10000-XE™…a micro server that uses half the power and one-third the space, but for the first time is targeted at heavy weight workloads as opposed to the light weight ones that are traditionally associated with micro servers."